Forcing over choiceless models and generic absoluteness

 \keywords{Choiceless set theory, forcing, generic absoluteness} \subjclass[2020]{(Primary) 03E25; (Secondary) 03E57, 03E35, 03E17}

 \makeatletter \blfootnote{\gdef\@thefnmark{}\@footnotetext} \makeatother

 \nnfootnote{The authors are grateful to W. Hugh Woodin for discussions and for permission to include his Theorem \ref{separate random Cohen} and the joint Theorem \ref{abs implies countable}.
-They further thank Arthur Apter and Peter Koepke for discussions on set theory without the axiom of choice during initial stages of this project, and Asaf Karagila and John Truss for comments.} \nnfootnote{The first-listed author thanks the Japan Society for the Promotion of Science (JSPS) for its generous support through the grants with JSPS KAKENHI Grant Number 15K17586 and 19K03604.
+They further thank Arthur Apter and Peter Koepke for discussions on set theory without the axiom of choice during initial stages of this project, and Elliot Glazer, Asaf Karagila and John Truss for comments.} \nnfootnote{The first-listed author thanks the Japan Society for the Promotion of Science (JSPS) for its generous support through the grants with JSPS KAKENHI Grant Number 15K17586 and 19K03604.
 He is also grateful to the Sumitomo Foundation for its generous support through a Grant for Basic Science Research.
-This research was funded in whole or in part by EPSRC grant number EP/V009001/1 for the second-listed author.
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 794020 of the second-listed author.
+This research was funded in whole or in part by EPSRC grant number EP/V009001/1 for the second-listed author and has received funding from the European Union's Horizon 2020 research and innovation programme under his Marie Sk\l odowska-Curie grant agreement No 794020.
+He gratefully acknowledges the support of INdAM-GNSAGA.
 For the purpose of open access, the authors have applied a \lq Creative Commons Attribution' (CC BY) public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.}